kamerynjw/kamerynjw.github.io/teaching/2020/math243/syllabus.md

 Class Structure
 =====

 This class will held virtually, due to the ongoing COVID-19 pandemic.
 Class will be held synchronously via zoom at the scheduled times, via a "flipped classroom" approach.
-Class time will be spent mainly on problem sessions, giving you hands-on experience with the concepts you need to master for the course.
+Class time will be spent mainly on group work with problem sessions, giving you hands-on experience with the concepts you need to master for the course.
 I will post supplemental videos and assign readings for you to complete outside of class.
 Additionally, there will be weekly online homework thrugh WeBWorK.

-Attendance Policy
+Participation Policy
 ==========

 You learn math by doing it.
-As class time will be spent on you doing math, this means it is important for you to attend class.
+As class time will be spent on you doing math, this means it is important for you to attend and participate in class.
 Accordingly, a fraction of your overall grade for the class will come from participation in class activities.

+Participation will be assessed in two ways, of equal weight toward your grade.
+First, is your group's completion of each problem session.
+Second, for each problem from the in-class work one student will be assigned to write up a full solution to post on the Laulima site, with everyone rotating through to have turns.

 Exams
 =====